ryancwelch/observational-crl/README.md

  ## Running Experiments

 Refer to the notebooks folder for experiments of recoving upstream-layer representations of latent variables and single-layer representations of exogenous noise terms in synthethic graphs. ```Score Oracle Simulations.ipynb ``` presents the experiments using perfect score estimation, where the code listed reproduces the results from the specified paper. ```Score Estimation Simulations.ipynb ``` presents experiments using data driven score estimation methods.
+These notebooks provide templates to easily experiment with different DAG types, number of training examples and different score estimation algorithms.

+To use these aglorithms on your data, refer to the models folder, where ```causal_peeler.py``` contains the methods to learn upstream-layer representations and ```noise_estimator.py``` contains the methods to learn single-layer representations of exogenous noise variables.